 Certain provisions of the Program Resolution are summarized below.
 Reference should be made to the complete Program Resolution for a full and complete statement of its provisions.
-A copy of the Program Resolution may be obtained by contacting the State at the address provided on the first page of this part of the Annual Report.
+A copy of the Program Resolution may be obtained by contacting the State at the address provided on the first page of this Part VII of the Annual Report.

-Additional Senior Bonds
+Additional Bonds

-The State may issue additional Senior Bonds, upon compliance with certain conditions, including, in some instances, meeting the additional bonds test and having sufficient amount of legislative authorization.
+The State may issue additional Bonds, upon compliance with certain conditions, including, in some instances, meeting the additional bonds test.
 In the case of Bond Anticipation Notes (such as EMCP), the conditions need be met only on the first date of issuance of any of the Bond Anticipation Notes authorized under the Supplemental Resolution providing for such Bond Anticipation Notes.
 These conditions include the following:

-- Immediately after issuance, there cannot be a deficiency in the Reserve Fund. - The State must certify that it is not in default in the performance of any of its covenants and agreements in the Program Resolution (unless an opinion of Independent Counsel is given that the default does not deprive any Beneficial Owner in any material respect of security given by the Program Resolution). - Except with respect to the issuance of Senior fixed-rate Refunding Bonds issued to fund Bond Anticipation Notes that are also Bonds, the State must certify that, as of the date of issuance of the Bonds, the Debt Service Coverage Ratio will be at least 2 to 1; provided, that in connection with the issuance of Senior Refunding Bonds for an economic refunding, the State may instead certify that the issuance of the Senior Refunding Bonds will not increase Maximum Annual Debt Service.
+- Immediately after issuance, there cannot be a deficiency in the Reserve Fund. - The State must certify that it is not in default in the performance of any of its covenants and agreements in the Program Resolution (unless an opinion of Independent Counsel is given that the default does not deprive any Beneficial Owner in any material respect of security given by the Program Resolution). - Except with respect to the issuance of Refunding Bonds issued to fund Bond Anticipation Notes that are also Bonds, the State must certify that, as of the date of issuance of the Bonds, the Debt Service Coverage Ratio will be at least 2 to 1; provided, that in connection with the issuance of Senior Refunding Bonds for an economic refunding, the State may instead certify that the issuance of the Refunding Bonds will not increase Maximum Annual Debt Service.